Safeguarding Adults At-risk: Advocating for Their Protection

 • Periodically, review the care plan.
 Make changes as needed to ensure their safety and happiness.

-These steps ensure that social workers can effectively safeguard vulnerable adults, making a positive impact on their lives.
+These steps ensure that social workers can effectively safeguard at-risk adults, making a positive impact on their lives.

-What is the role of advocacy in protecting vulnerable adults?
+What is the role of advocacy in protecting At-risk adults?

-Advocacy plays a critical role in safeguarding the rights and well-being of vulnerable adults.
+Also, Advocacy plays a critical role in safeguarding the rights and well-being of at-risk adults.
+This is important for helping at-risk adults.

-In the United Kingdom, the protection of vulnerable adults is supported by a comprehensive legal framework and a range of policies.
-The key legislation includes:
+In the United Kingdom, the protection of At-risk adults is supported by a comprehensive legal framework and a range of policies.

 1. Care Act 2014: